-Google Analytics is one of the best free tools to get insights about your visitors, the source, the device where they come from, demographics, behavior with real-world data updated regularly.
+Google Analytics is one of the best free tools to get insights about your visitors, the source, the device where they come from, demographics, and behavior with real-world data updated regularly.

 Your goal is to identify the goodies & flaws on your page along with the required technical data like page speed, sessions, unique visitors, bounce rate & duration on the page, etc.

-Once you get to know how the page is performing, you’ll be able to decide goals & strategies to accomplish them.
+Once you get to know how the page is performing, you’ll be able to decide on goals & strategies to accomplish them.

 I have prepared a checklist to identify your current metrics so that you can improve them.
-It’s simple so that anyone a bit familiar with analytics & webmasters tools can perform an audit to identify the current situation of your landing page.
+It’s simple so that anyone a bit familiar with analytics & webmaster tools can perform an audit to identify the current situation of your landing page.

 Step 2: Heatmaps Analysis

-Do you know what heatmaps mean?
+Do you know what heat maps mean?

-Once you’ve completed the basic analysis of your landing pages, it’s time to check your heatmaps.
+Once you’ve completed the basic analysis of your landing pages, it’s time to check your heat maps.

 If you haven’t set them up yet, now’s the time to do so.